Twixes/matloka.com/_drafts/floating-point-101.md

 interpretation that's used is that the _limit_ of the expression is taken, approaching from either positive or negative numbers – here's where the sign of the zero uniquely plays a role.
 For instance: `123 / -0 == -Infinity`.

 ## The More-or-Less

 In floating-point, what you see is usually not what you get.
-As outlined in [The Precision](#the-precision), bits don't grow on trees, so only a limited subset of points on the number line can be stored, and those points are all in base-2.
-This is a source of friction between computers and humans, which is kept at bay with an array of tricks.
+As outlined in [The Precision](#the-precision), bits don't quite grow on trees, so only a limited subset of points on the number line can be stored, and those points are all in base-2.
+These two facts combined are a source of constant friction between humans and computers, kept at bay thanks to an array of tricks.

 Whether it's a user providing data or you hard-coding values, the starting point for many real numbers is a string of characters representing the decimal value.
 We can, for instance, parse `"0.2"` as a double.
 Print that back and you get `0.2` as expected.
 That's not exactly what's stored though.
 If we calculate the value a bit more accurately based on the binary data, using [The Notation](#the-notation), we get `0.2000000000000000111022...`.
 That's evidently off!
 But just fine really, considering that there _isn't_ such number as `0.2` in binary.